Who is Moonseed for?

-Moonseed is a community supporting creative voices and helping participants take leadership for positive social change.
+Moonseed is a teen leadership program that supports creative voices and helps participants take

 Woolman Hill Conference Center, Deerfield, MA

 Participants will have two overnights staying in the rooms of the Conference House and in cabins.